heroku/heroku-buildpack-go/README.md

   .`.
 There is no default for this and it must be specified.

-- `metadata.heroku['go-version']` (String): the major version of go you would like Heroku to use when compiling your code: if not specified defaults to the most recent supported version of Go.
+- `metadata.heroku['go-version']` (String): the major version of go you would like Heroku to use when compiling your code. if not specified defaults to the most recent supported version of Go.

 - `metadata.heroku['install']` (Array of Strings): a list of the packages you